 We need to clean up London's air and rid the Capital of the most polluting vehicles.
-The Mayor has an ambition to make London's transport network zero carbon by 2050 - this will bring improvements in air quality (see the Mayor's Transport Strategy).
+The Mayor has an ambition for the Capital to be a zero-carbon city by 2030 and to bring improvements in air quality as part of the Mayor's Transport Strategy.

-By switching to a zero emission capable vehicle you can save money on fuel costs, reduce harmful vehicle emissions and help clean up London's air.
+By switching to an electric vehicle you can save money on fuel costs, reduce harmful vehicle emissions and help clean up London's air.

 There are also financial benefits: